-- I will attend school every day, unless there is a medical or family emergency. - Make all possible attempts to schedule appointments outside of scheduled school time. - The attendance policy will be adhered to at all times.
+- I will attend school every day, unless there is a medical or family emergency. - I will make all possible attempts to schedule appointments out of scheduled school time. - I will adhere to the attendance policy at all times.
 If I am going to be absent or tardy for any reason, my parents or guardian will personally call VALTS prior to my absence. - I will make up any assignments I miss as a result of my absence the day(s) I return to school.
-If I am a morning student, I will stay after my classes the day of my return.
-If I am an afternoon student, I will report at 8:00 AM the day of my return. - I will behave in an appropriate manner at all times.
-I will remember that aggressiveness and inappropriate gesturing are unacceptable. - o I will treat staff members, fellow students, and visitors with respect. - I will respect others' privacy. - o I will respect my own and others' personal property and personal space. - I will not interrupt others while they are speaking.

-- I will dress appropriately.
-Shirts displaying drug and alcohol messages are not permitted and undergarments should not be seen. - I will not use or have in my possession: tobacco, vape pens, alcohol, any illegal substances, mind altering substances, look-alike drugs, or weapons while on the premises of VALTS or WNCC campus.
+I will stay after my classes the day of my return or come in early before class. - I will behave in an appropriate manner at all times.
+I will remember that aggressiveness and inappropriate gesturing are unacceptable. - I will treat staff members, fellow students, and visitors with respect. - I will respect others' privacy. - I will respect my own and others' personal property and personal space. - I will not interrupt others while they are speaking. - I will dress appropriately.
+Shirts displaying drug and alcohol messages are not permitted and undergarments should not be seen.
+(See Dress Code Policy) - I will not use or have in my possession: tobacco, vape pens, alcohol, any illegal substances, mind altering substances, look-alike drugs, or weapons while on the premises of VALTS or WNCC campus.
 WNCC is a tobacco free campus. - Any student suspected of possessing or being under the influence of any illegal substances will be referred to the office.
-The office will contact law enforcement and the student will be assessed by the officer that responds to the call. - I will refrain from bringing inappropriate materials and paraphernalia. - I will not loiter in the building after my classes. - I will observe all rules and guidelines in adherence to my host school.
+The office will contact law enforcement and the student will be assessed by the officer that responds to the call. - I will refrain from bringing inappropriate materials and paraphernalia. - I will not loiter in the building after my classes. - I will observe all expectations and guidelines in adherence to my home school.